Cultural monument (Czech Republic): Funding Programs

-The Ministry of Culture may provide a contribution to the restoration of a cultural monument from the state budget if there is an extraordinary social interest in preserving the cultural monument (for example, if the monument is one of its kind, or if the monument is in a state of disrepair not caused by its owner or if the monument is included in one of the specialized contribution programs offered by the Ministry of Culture).
-The grant recipients can be individuals, municipalities and legal entities established by them, churches, nonprofit organizations, legal entities, regions.
+The Ministry of Culture contributes to the restoration of a cultural monument from the state budget if there is an extraordinary social interest in preserving the cultural monument (for example, if the monument is one of its kind, or if the monument is in a state of disrepair not caused by its owner or if the monument is included in one of the specialized contribution programs offered by the Ministry of Culture).
+The grant recipients can be individuals, municipalities and legal entities established by them, churches, nonprofit organizations, legal entities and regions.
 Every year the Ministry publishes an evaluation report for six of the programs listed below.
-The report shows the total CZK amount allocated to the 14 regions of the Czech republic broken up by the recipient type and the monument type.
+The report shows the total CZK amount allocated to the 14 regions of the Czech Republic broken up by the recipient type and the monument type.

 Architectural Heritage Conservation Program

-The program provides contributions to the restoration of the most valuable pieces of the architectural heritage (for example, castles, chateaux, monasteries, historical gardens, churches).
+The program provides contributions to the restoration of the most valuable pieces of the architectural heritage (for example, castles, chateaux, monasteries, historical gardens and churches).
 In 2018 the Church received the bulk of the contributions.